Dundas, Queensland: Education

 There are no schools in Dundas.
-The nearest primary schools are Fernvale State School in Fernvale to the south, Mount Nebo State School in Mount Nebo to the south-east, and Dayboro State School in Dayboro to the north-east.
-The nearest secondary schools are Lowood State High School in Lowood to the south-west, Ferny Grove State High School in Ferny Grove to the south-east, and Bray Park State High School in Bray Park to the east.
+The nearest government primary schools are Fernvale State School in Fernvale to the south, Mount Nebo State School in Mount Nebo to the south-east, and Dayboro State School in Dayboro to the north-east.
+The nearest government secondary schools are Lowood State High School in Lowood to the south-west, Ferny Grove State High School in Ferny Grove to the south-east, and Bray Park State High School in Bray Park to the east.

 Attractions

 Wivenhoe Outlook is a lookout on Mount Glorious Road (27.2967°S 152.7290°E).
 It has panoramic views of Lake Wivenhoe.